scoton/aws-nlp-workshop/1_VocFramework/README.md

 1. Choose **+Create Bucket**

-1. Provide a globally unique name for your bucket such as `nlp-firstname-lastname`.
+1. Provide a globally unique name for your bucket such as `nlp-username`.

 1. Select the Region you've chosen to use for this workshop from the dropdown.